-T-Mobile recently introduced a single plan to choose from called “T-Mobile One” — a plan with unlimited data, talk, and text.
+T-Mobile introduced a single plan to choose from called “T-Mobile One” in August — a plan with unlimited data, talk, and text.
 The first line costs $70, and the second adds an extra $50.
-Any additional line thereafter will cost an additional $20.
+Any additional line thereafter will cost $20 each.
 So a family of four, for example, will see a total cost of $160 in return for unlimited data on each line.

 How T-Mobile’s One plan affects you

 It’s unfortunate T-Mobile’s One plan doesn’t offer HD video streaming and some 4G LTE tethering by default.
 Still, at least you have an option to have it all with the One Plus plan, albeit at $25 more per line and per month.
 The good news is if you like the Simple Choice plan you have now, you will not be forced to upgrade.